kaushikacharya/course_programming_assignment/Introduction_to_Deep_Learning_and_Neural_Networks/notes/Chapter_7.md

     - The encoder's output encapsulates the final embedding of the input sentence.
     - We will use the encoder output to produce the key and value matrices.
   - On the other hand, the output of the masked multi-head attention block contains the so far generated new sentence and is represented as the query matrix in the attention layer.
-  - The enocder-decoder (cross) attention is trained to associate associate the input sentence with the corresponding output word.
+  - The enocder-decoder (cross) attention is trained to associate the input sentence with the corresponding output word.
   - The output of the last block of the encoder is used in each decoder block.

 ## Build a Transformer Encoder